esmerek/terrific-zebra-dadb5/content/pages/about.md

 >
 > Transparency  over Obscurity

-Our values complement our principles.
+Find out more about our values here.

-Are you curious about how a working relationship with us could look like?
-[Don't hesitate: Contact here.](https://terrific-zebra-dadb5.netlify.app)
+Curious about working with us?
+[Contact here.](https://terrific-zebra-dadb5.netlify.app)